As

 Much

-only be accessed via the name of the Commanding Officer for whom no
+be accessed via the name of the Commanding Officer for whom no

-comprehensive listing has been available prior to the Navy Lists
+comprehensive listing has been available prior to the Navy Lists,

 which are not themselves notoriously accurate.
 Work is